DanielaAfteni/dining_hall_restaurant/README.md

-# dining_hall_restaurant
+# The first laboratory work at PR dining_hall_restaurant

-This is the first lab at PR.
+This is the dining_hall_restaurant.
 It is related to the kitchen_restaurant repository.

-## To run the restaurant app with Docker
+## Restaurant app with Docker (used here docker compose)

+It is required to introduce in Terminal:

 ```bash
 $ docker compose up --build
 ```
-## To simply run the app
+## Run the app in the Terminal

-You need to change: `"kitchen_url": "http://localhost:8081"` in `config/scfg.json`.
+Firstly there is required to switch: `"kitchen_url": "http://localhost:8081"` in `config/scfg.json`.

+Then to run in the Terminal:

 ```bash
 $ go run .
 ```
+## Try it by yourself

+Pay attention at the order of running, because everytime the kitchen_restaurant is running first.